consolidando/mcp-oauth/README.md

 - Dynamic client registration (DCR)
 - Authorization code + PKCE (S256)
+- Refresh tokens with rotation
 - ES256 access tokens with JWKS publication
 - Google OIDC login
-- Firestore persistence for users, clients, auth requests, and auth codes
+- Firestore persistence for users, clients, auth requests, auth codes, and refresh tokens

 This service is designed to run as a standalone auth server, separate from your API and MCP server.
 It targets Google Cloud (Cloud Run + Firestore) out of the box.

 ## Environment configuration

-Copy `.env.example` to `.env` and fill in the real values.
+`.env.example` lists the environment variables used by this project that are not in the repo.
+Copy it to `.env` and fill in real values.
+How you load `.env` depends on your operating system.
 The `.env` file is not committed.
+The `.bat` helpers used to set the environment or deploy are examples and must be adapted to your system.

 ### Core OAuth